Women in the United States Senate: Election, selection, and family

 Two recent members of the Senate brought with them a combination of name recognition resulting from the political careers of their famous husbands and their own substantial experience in public affairs.
 The first, former senator Elizabeth Dole (R-NC), was married to former Senate Majority Leader and 1996 Republican presidential candidate Bob Dole (R-KS) and served as United States Secretary of Transportation under President Ronald Reagan and Secretary of Labor under President George H. W. Bush; she later ran a losing bid for the Republican presidential nomination in 2000.
 The other, former senator Hillary Clinton (D-NY), wife of former president Bill Clinton, was First Lady of the United States and First Lady of Arkansas before taking her seat in 2000.
 She too ran an unsuccessful campaign for her party's presidential nomination in 2008; she resigned in 2009 to become the secretary of state for the eventual victor of that election, Barack Obama.
 In 2016, she ran a successful campaign for her party's presidential nomination, eventually losing in the general election to Republican nominee Donald Trump.

-The first female senator whose husband did not serve while she was serving or was unmarried was Nancy Kassebaum (R-KS), the daughter of former Kansas governor and one-time presidential candidate Alf Landon.
-After retiring from the Senate, she married former senator Howard Baker (R-TN).
-Kassebaum has the distinction of being the first female elected senator who did not succeed her husband in Congress (Margaret Chase Smith was only elected to the Senate after succeeding her husband to his House seat).
+The first woman ever elected to a full term in the Senate without succeeding her spouse was Nancy Kassebaum, although she was the daughter of former Kansas governor and one-time presidential candidate Alf Landon.
+After retiring from the Senate, she married former senator Howard Baker.

 Among the women elected or appointed in Senate history, by stature, Barbara Boxer (D-CA) and Barbara Mikulski (D-MD) are the shortest, at 4 ft 11 in, whereas Kelly Loeffler (R-GA) is the tallest, at 5 ft 11 in.